rapmd73/fixtodict/README.md

     Written to 'empty/fixt-1-1.json'.
     Written to 'empty/fix-5-0-sp2.json'.

+You can also install from source:

+    $ git clone git@github.com:fixipe/fixtodict.git
+    $ pip3 install -e fixtodict

 ## Codebase tour

 Main application code is inside `fixtodict/`. `empty/` was introduced as a handy, catch-all target directory for test runs.